fdb/slarg-website/events/2022-10-14-rights-of-nature.md

 images:
   - https://ucarecdn.com/ff5bb372-958a-428b-817e-94ef25e80872/
 ---
 Max.
 24 participants.
 Participation is free, but subscription is mandatory.
-Subscribe [here](https://fomu.be/en/calendar/workshop-fotografie-klimaatverandering).
+Please subscribe [here](https://fomu.be/en/calendar/workshop-fotografie-klimaatverandering).

 Dutch photography critic and curator Taco Hidde Bakker's manifesto 'Nineteen Discussions for Photographers and Artists in the Age of Climate Crisis' is the starting point for a workshop for photographers, visual artists, researchers, curators, cultural workers and students.